-Gerry Johansson is one of Sweden’s most famous photographers.
-He is known for portraying quiet small towns around the world, especially in the US, Sweden and Germany.
-His main goal is to demonstrate the effect people have on their surroundings and how vast cities change over time.
-He recently released a new book of photographs called American Winter.
-Over almost two years, between 2017 and parts of 2018, Gerry traveled through semi-deserted towns in Kansas, Nebraska, South Dakota, North Dakota, Montana, Wyoming and Colorado, with the mission to capture both the beauty and the misery of a barely-inhabited wilderness cloaked in snow.
+Gerry recently released a new book of photographs called American Winter.
+Over almost two years, between 2017 and parts of 2018, he traveled through semi-deserted towns in Kansas, Nebraska, South Dakota, North Dakota, Montana, Wyoming and Colorado, with the mission to capture both the beauty and the misery of a barely-inhabited wilderness cloaked in snow.

 Gerry is a quiet and unpretentious photographer.
 He works with small formats where he constantly strives for clarity and, although his photos are not always self-explained, many have a hidden meaning lingering just beneath the surface.
 He has put on a number of exhibitions over the years, but now mainly focuses on his photo books.

 – You work very intensively for several months - maybe photographing for years - only to have an exhibition that lasts for a couple of weeks.
 The book format keeps the images alive for a longer period of time, Gerry says.